poojithatholeti2/BookFlix.API/README.md

 ## CRUD Operations Overview

 Below is a consolidated view of all major CRUD endpoints for authentication, books, categories, and ratings.

-These endpoints enable full Create, Read, Update, and Delete functionality with role-based access control for secure interactions.
+These endpoints enable Create, Read, Update, and Delete (CRUD) functionality with role-based access control for secure interactions.

 | Resource     | Action      | Method | Endpoint                          | Roles Allowed       |
 |--------------|-------------|--------|-----------------------------------|----------------------|